What do you see with Symfony lenses, after lens replacement surgery?

 - Halos: if like when wearing contact lenses for a long long day and you are tired and your eyes feel dry or something.
 Every light starts to have a halo.
 Or a bit like looking through glasses which are a quite greasy.

-This page isn’t finished yet and lots of photos need to be added.
-Currently I only have MS Word as a html-editor so that’s not good enough.
-There will be photos within a month.
-You have to be careful how to watch these photos.
-It would be easier for me to show you on printed photo paper so you cannot zoom in and out because then you will interpret the Symfony lens effect wrongly, that’s the big disadvantage of a webpage.
+These pages aren’t finished yet and some photos need to be added.
+Photos on internet are nice but it would be better for me to show you printed photo paper so you cannot zoom in and out, because by zooming you will interpret the Symfony lens effect wrongly, that’s the big disadvantage of a webpage.